Search this site

 Damage Prevention and Control Methods

 For best results, repellents are most effective before damage occurs or at the first sign of damage.
 There are several types of repellents to discourage rabbit browsing.
-Among these are chemical repellents like Liquid Fence and organic “I Must Garden” Rabbit Repellant.
+Among these are chemical repellents like organic "I Must Garden" Rabbit Repellent.
 Their residual effects work a little longer than those of odor or taste repellents.

 Most rabbit repellents are taste repellents or contact repellents, which make the treated plant distasteful to the rabbit.
 These repellents, such as Hot Pepper Wax spray, protect only the part of the plant they contact; new growth that emerges after application may not be protected.
 Heavy rains may necessitate reapplication of some repellents.
 Taste repellents are usually more effective than odor repellents.
 The degree of effectiveness, however, is highly variable, depending on the behavior and number of rabbits and alternative food sources available to them.
 When rabbits are abundant and hungry, use other control techniques along with chemical repellents.